D-Pottsy/D-Pottsy.github.io/_pages/publications.md

+- **Potts, D.A.**, Ferranti, E.J.S., Timmis, R., Vande Hey, J.D. *Investigating the barriers and pathways to implementing satellite data into air quality monitoring, regulation and policy*.
+2023. ***In prep***.

 - **Potts, D.A.**, Timmis, R., Ferranti, E. J. S., and Vande Hey, J. D. *Identifying and accounting for the Coriolis effect in satellite NO2 observations and emission estimates*.
 Atmos.
 Chem.
 Phys., 23, 4577–4593, https://doi.org/10.5194/acp-23-4577-2023, 2023.
 [Link to paper](https://doi.org/10.5194/acp-23-4577-2023)